omgnetwork/plasma-contracts/plasma_framework/docs/design/payment-game-implementation-v1.md

 # Payment ExitGame Implementation V1

-This document is a short description of the interaction functions of the current Payment ExitGame implementation.
-Please check the [ALD ExitGame definitions and properties doc](./ald-exit-game-definitions-and-properties.md) for the description of each specific phrases used in here.
+This document is a short description of the interactions in the current Payment ExitGame implementation.
+Check the [ALD ExitGame definitions and properties doc](./ald-exit-game-definitions-and-properties.md) for more background on the terminologies used in this document.

-In Payment transaction V1, it only allows to have Payment transaction V1 as inputs and have both Payment transaction V1 and V2 as outputs.
-Specification of V2 is still undefined.
-However, the spending condition of V1 to V2 is defined as the signature of output owner should be correctly signed.
+Payment transaction V1 is specified such that it only allows to have Payment transaction V1 as input and have both Payment transaction V1 and V2 as outputs.
+Specification of V2 is still undefined and a place holder at the moment.
+However, the spending condition of V1 to V2 is fulfilled if the output owner correctly signs the spending transaction.

 ## Transaction Data Structure

+In the first version of the Plasma Framework system, there is only one type of Payment Transaction.
+It is defined as the following data structure:

 ```
 struct Transaction {
     uint256 txType;